 First time: 2007H

 M-KJEMI, M-RAD, M-MINA.

 Lectures: The properties of radionuclides including half life, radiation types and radiotoxicity.
 The biological effects of radiation and radiation protection.
-The use of simple measurement methods (alpa, beta, gamma radiation).
+The use of measurement methods (alpa, beta, gamma radiation).
 Laboratory exercises: Simple tracer methods and the use of simple measurement methods for alpha radiation, beta radiation and gamma radiation in qualitative and quantitative analyses.
-The more challenging parts of the syllabus may be reviewed.

 Radiochemistry including the knowledge about radioactive nuclides and radiation is an experimental subject where lectures and laboratory exercises are well integrated.
 The lectures are used for developing a basic understanding of the atom core and the nature of radiation and how one can use the properties of the radionuclides for quantitative and qualitative analysis.
 The laboratory exercises are adjusted to the lectures so that theoretical lectures are translated into practical laboratory work.
 Through laboratory journals, the students learning abilities are evaluated.
 Through 6 laboratory exercises, the student is to gain a practical introduction to all the central parts of the syllabus.
 The examination cannot be taken unless the journals have been approved.
 A passed examination gives a student permission to use ionising sources in his or her research projects.